Wind Energy Taking Over Renewables

 With dirty resources like coal, oil and gas quickly diminishing because of human use and the fact that they are ruining the Earth, we are facing the decision to turn to other forms of energy.
 Luckily, there are a multitude of corporations, start-ups, and even regular individuals who are all committed to the development of renewable energy technologies and alternative energy in order to create a more sustainable future.
 The benefits of renewable energy are far and wide and some sources have been coming to the forefront of the renewable energy industry.

 Solar, wind and hydroelectric power are all renewable energy sources that are currently in use around the world to decrease the use of dirty resources.
 They are cleaner and infinitely more sustainable than the limited traditional resources that we’ve become so used to.
 Solar energy, in particular, has become somewhat of the go-to renewable for both businesses and residential houses alike.
 This is no surprise.
 Solar power is successful because sunlight is free and always available and its technology is quite flexible to meet many different needs.
-However, it is not the only renewable making large strides in the industry.
+However, it is not the only renewable making large strides in industry.
+Many are consistently investing their time and money in the power of the wind.
 Many are consistently investing their time and money in the power of the wind.

 Wind energy actually got its start centuries ago with windmills.
 Today, we have wind turbines which are a more modern version of windmills.
 Most wind turbines have 2 or 3 blades that rotate when wind passes through them.
 This, in turn, rotates a generator that produces electricity, which is sent to a substation which then can be sent into the grid to power houses and businesses.
 Wind farms generate a great deal of noise, so they must be placed in areas that are far enough away from homes to not cause a disturbance.